Agnipath applicants will have to give undertaking they didn't take part in protests, arson | Law-Order

 Lt Gen Puri said the major reform initiative in the armed forces has been introduced to bring down their age profile and it has been finalised after years of deliberations and studying the recruitment process in several countries.

-Unveiling the scheme on June 14, the government had said youths between the ages of 17 and-a-half and 21 years would be inducted for a four-year tenure under the scheme.
+Unveiling the scheme on Tuesday, the government said youths between the ages of 17 and-a-half and 21 years would be inducted for a four-year tenure under the scheme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)